-In addition to buried pipelines, our natural aas distribution system includes aboveground pipelines that run under bridges built over roads and waterways: other aboveground gas facilities: and liquefied natural gas (LNG) transport trailers.
-These trailers trave over interstate highways and town roads to deliver LNG to acceptance sites where we re-gasify and deliver it through our pipelines during 🦯 periods of high demand.

-A gas leak is often recognized by smell, sight or sound:
+oipelines, our natural aas distribution svster ipelines that run unde oridges built over roads and waterwavs: other aboveground gas acilities: and liquefied natural gas (LNG) ransport trailers.
+These trailers travel over interstate highways and town roads to deliver LNG where we re-gasify and deliver it through our pipelines during , Learn to detect gas leaks A gas leak is often recognized by smell, sight or sound:

 SMELL - Natural gas is colorless and odorless.
-A distinctive, sulfur-like odor is added so that you'll recognize it guickly.
+A distinctive, sulfur-like odor is added so that you'll recognize it quickly.
 This odor may fade, and not all transmission lines are odorized, so don't rely on your nose alone to detect a gas leak.

-LOOK - You may see dead or dving vegetation (in an otherwise moist area) over or near a pipeline; exposed pipeline after a fire, flood or other disaster continuous bubbling in water; dirt blowing into the air from a hole in the ground; or a damaged connection to a gas appliance.
+LOOK - You may see dead or dving vegetation (in an otherwise moist area) over or near a pipeline; exposed pipeline after a fire, flood or other disaster: continuous bubbling in water; dirt blowing into the air from a hole in the ground; or a damaged connection to a gas appliance.